-The purpose of this Marine Mammal Operational Procedure (MMOP) is to reduce the risk of incidental captures of marine mammals during deepwater trawling operations in New Zealand's Exclusive Economic Zone (EEZ) and to enable proper reporting.
+The purpose of these Marine Mammal Operational Procedures (MMOP) are to reduce the risk of incidental captures of marine mammals during deepwater trawling operations in New Zealand's Exclusive Economic Zone (EEZ) and to enable proper reporting.

 This MMOP applies to all trawlers over 28 m in length fishing within the EEZ and relates to any of the protected marine mammal species encountered during fisheries operations including sea lions, fur seals and common dolphins.